alexanderbonnet/esm-jax/README.md

 Jax implementation of the esm2 protein language model, inference only.
 The outputs were verified against the available models on hugging face.

+The model differs slightly from the hugging face version as I have removed token dropout from inference.

 Dependencies are managed with `uv`.

 ## Example